wingify/readme-central/docs/IDE Connectors/fme-github-action.md

 ## Inputs

-The following input fields need to be provided when using the VWO FME GitHub Action.
+The following input fields need to be provided when using the `VWO FME GitHub Action`.

 | Input Name             | Description                                                                                                                                                                                               | Required |
 | :--------------------- | :-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | :------- |